From We to Me

 Imagine you are stranded on an island with a number of other people.
 This is not a reality show and no one is going to rescue you.
 No one on that island is going to survive, much less thrive, on their own.
-This is our situation.
+This is the situation we are in now.
 Each of us is like an ant separated from the colony or a bee that has lost the hive.
 Each of us, on our own, is done for.

 The very reason humans have overtaken the planet is that we are, by far, the most social animal.
 For 99% of our existence, we learned from each other.
 We raised our children cooperatively.
 Today, every one of us depends on a global support system and benefits from three hundred thousand years of human development.
 Cooperation is the very thing that makes us human.